MysteriousGUYBruh/DroidFridgelauncher/README.md

 - the original file or commit if known;
 - the files changed in this project; and
 - any required notices.

----

-## Legal disclaimer

-This project is not an official Minecraft product and is not approved by or associated with Mojang, Microsoft, Xbox, or Minecraft.

-This README is not legal advice.
-Before commercial distribution or app-store publication, review all third-party licenses, Microsoft/Minecraft terms, Google Play policies, and any store-specific requirements that apply to your release.